 - If you miss a dose of dorzolamide drops, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use dorzolamide drops.

 Important safety information:

 - Dorzolamide drops may cause blurred vision.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use dorzolamide drops with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Dorzolamide drops is a sulfonamide (sulfa) medicine.
+- Dorzolamide drops are a sulfonamide (sulfa) medicine.
 Some patients who are allergic to sulfonamides have experienced severe and rarely fatal allergic reactions to sulfonamide medicines.
-Do not use dorzolamide drops if you are allergic to sulfonamides (eg, sulfamethoxazole).
-Contact your doctor right away if you develop fever, chills, or sore throat; red, swollen, blistered, or peeling skin; symptoms of liver damage (eg, yellowing of the eyes or skin, pale stools, dark urine, severe stomach pain, loss of appetite); unusual tiredness or weakness; or unusually pale skin.
+Contact your doctor right away if you develop fever, chills, or sore throat; red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; sores in the mouth, throat, nose, or eyes; symptoms of liver damage (eg, yellowing of the eyes or skin, pale stools, dark urine, severe stomach pain, loss of appetite); unusual tiredness or weakness; or unusually pale skin.

 - Tell your doctor or dentist that you take dorzolamide drops before you receive any medical or dental care, emergency care, or surgery.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using dorzolamide drops while you are pregnant.
-It is not known if dorzolamide drops is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking dorzolamide drops.